 Launching a kite is one of the most important moments in kiteboarding.
 Here's how an assistant can help a rider get his kite up in the sky.

-The process is relatively quick, and by having two people doing it you're reducing the risks, saving energy, and improving the overall kiteboarding experience.
+The process is relatively quick and having two people do it reduces the risks, saves energy, and improves the overall kiteboarding experience.

 Here's what a kite launch assistant should do:

-9. Wait for the rider to give the thumbs up signal: never release the kite before the rider says he's ready;
+- Wait for the rider to give the thumbs-up signal: never release the kite before the rider says he's ready;

 Remember that unsafe or incorrect launches will make the kite fly quickly and in an unstable manner.

 Take your time and talk to each other before getting the kite up in the air.